Fuzio-DeFi-Network/fuzio-dex-contracts/contracts/fuzio-pool/README.md

-# Fuzio-Swap
+# Fuzio-Pool
-This contract is for pools that does not include $FUZIO.
+This contract is for Fuzio DEX liquidity pools
-For example RED_BLUE pool.

 # Instantiation